atlassian-archive/dataschool/dataschool/_chapters/data-governance/defining-a-data-govenor.md

 ---
 section: Stage 3 - Warehouse
-title: Defining a Data Govenor
+title: Defining a Data Governor
+short: The Data Governor
 meta_title: Learn what a Data Governor is and isnt
 description: Data Governors maintain the database so that is remains valuable to an organization.
 This involves security, education, and modeling.